 6. Shopping In Port St. Joe

-You can easily spend a large portion of your day shopping in Port St. Joe.
+You can easily spend a large portion of your day shopping in this U.S. beach town.
 Shop owners are helpful and they have products that you will want to claim as your own.
 The St. Joe Soap Company won me over on my last visit.
 I have fallen in love with the lotion that I was given while there.
 They have an online shop and you can find their products in shops in Port St. Joe.

 Bayside Florist and Gifts located in historic downtown Port St. Joe is a great place to find beach decorations, jewelry, and memorabilia.
 Joseph’s Cottage is another fun place to find gifts, locally made products, and home furnishings that you will have a hard time passing up.
 You will want to plan a minimum of two hours to shop as you will find each store unique and fun.

-It’s no secret that shelling is a big thing in Port St. Joe.
+It’s no secret that shelling is a big thing in this charming small Floridian town on the Gulf Coast.
 Spend some time beachcombing and shelling for a memorable experience.
 You will most likely be surprised by the different sizes of shells that you find.
 This activity is not only relaxing, but it’s also a fun way to enjoy strolling the beach.
 This is one of the best go-at-your-own-pace activities you will find anywhere.
 Purchase a shell bag in one of the shops in town, and you will be ready to shell all day long.

 Going Coastal Cabanas and More offers a fun way to enjoy the beach.
 I had the opportunity to enjoy a Going Coastal bonfire on the beach while in Port St. Joe and it was a fun way to enjoy the sunset.
 The rental times vary based on sunset times.
 Call 270-839-4699 to reserve your bonfire-on-the-beach experience.